 Parliament of Normandy (Parlement de Normandie)

-The vast complex of the Palais de Justice is one of the rare civil constructions in Gothic style in the late Middle Ages in France.
+The vast complex of the Palais de Justice is one of the rare civil constructions in the Gothic style in the late Middle Ages in France.

-The Gothic site once housed the seat of the Parliament of Normandy.
-The word “parliament” may be misleading as there were no MEPs debating there; instead it was the High Court of Normandy.
+The word “parliament” may be misleading as there were no MEPs debating there; instead, it was the High Court of Normandy.

-The building used to house the Exchequer of Normandy which became the Parliament of Normandy and the Burghers’ Assembly under King François I in the 16th century.
-The two jurisdictions represented the high judicial and the small court.
+The building used to house the Exchequer of Normandy, which became the Parliament of Normandy and the Burghers’ Assembly under King François I in the 16th century.

-Only the west wing on the left of the facade is truly Gothic.
-This oldest part of the building, erected from 1499 is called New Market Hall (Palais du Neuf Marché).
-A closer look at the decoration will reveal Gothic features: crocheted pinnacles, gargoyles, four centred arches, statues and a Flamboyant balustrade with interlaced rosettes at the base of the roof.
+A closer look at the decoration will reveal Gothic features: crocheted pinnacles, gargoyles, four-centred arches, statues, and a Flamboyant balustrade with interlaced rosettes at the base of the roof.

-The central part of the building, edified during the 16th century, is a mix of Gothic and Renaissance styles.
-The decorations are more refined than the west wing and the balustrade radically different.
+The central part of the building edified during the 16th century, is a mix of Gothic and Renaissance styles.

-The right wing is a neo-Gothic pastiche from the 19th century which replaced a Classical style facade.
-Again, the facade on the rue Jeanne d’Arc, although elegant, only dates back to the 19th century, as is the clock tower.
-This part was built in order to reflect the Gothic west wing visible from the courtyard on the street.
+Again, the facade on the rue Jeanne d’Arc, although elegant, only dates back to the 19th century, as does the clock tower.

 Inside the Parliament House

-The splendid panelled ceiling or the chamber is 16.5 metres wide.
-Towards the end of the vast chamber stands the table at which Pierre Corneille argued his cases when he was a lawyer.
-The writer was born in Rouen and lived in the city at 4 Rue de la Pie for 56 years.
+The splendid panelled ceiling of the chamber is 16.5 metres wide.
+Towards the end of the vast chamber stands the table at which Pierre Corneille argued his cases as a lawyer.

-The whole building was seriously hit twice in 1944 by the Allied bombs and the roof and the pinnacles were destroyed.
-Only the walls made in stone were left standing.
+Only the walls made of stone were left standing.
 An extensive restoration of the whole building was successfully undertaken to return it to its former glory.

 City-Hall of Rouen (Hôtel de Ville de Rouen)

-Sometimes, the Town Hall lobby is open and from there you can access the great staircase and have a peek at the statues of Joan of Arc and Pierre Corneille.
-The rear of the City-Hall building can be seen from the Jardins de l’Hôtel de Ville.
+Sometimes, the Town Hall lobby is open, and from there, you can access the great staircase and peek at the statues of Joan of Arc and Pierre Corneille.

 Ossuary of Saint-Maclou (Aître Saint-Maclou)

 One of the landmarks of Rouen, the unique ossuary Saint Maclou (in French: Aître de St Maclou) is a popular yet strange tourist site.
-To place the ossuary in context, one must recall the Great Plague of 1348 when the parish of Saint-Maclou lost three-fourths of its population.

 Find out more about the Aître Saint-Maclou.